 When network traffic is high, many users’ transactions will be delayed.
-Transactions on the Bitcoin and Bitcoin Cash network itself aren't controlled or confirmed by BitPay, but by the miners.
+Transactions on the Bitcoin and Bitcoin Cash network itself aren't confirmed by BitPay, but by the miners.
 (What are bitcoin miner fees?)

 An incoming transaction to my BitPay or Copay App is missing!